 Travis County Women Lawyers’ Association – Member

-Greater Austin Hispanic Chamber of Commerce – Board of Directors; Education Committee Chair and Creator of AISD Title I High School Entrepreneurs Competition, 2014 – present
+Greater Austin Hispanic Chamber of Commerce – Former Board of Directors (2013-2017); Education Committee Chair, Developed the AISD High School Entrepreneurs Competition (2014 – 2018)

 Leadership Austin – Graduate, Essential Class of 2007